aws/modern-data-architecture-accelerator/README.md

-# Compliant Analytics Environment Framework (CAEF)
+# Modern Data Architecture Accelerator (MDAA)

-## CAEF Overview
+## MDAA Overview

-The Compliant Analytics Environment Framework (CAEF) is designed to accelerate the implementation of a secure, compliant and fully capable Modern Data Architecture on AWS, allowing organizations of all sizes and sophsitication to quickly focus on driving business outcomes from their data while maintaining high assurance of security compliance.
+The Modern Data Architecture Accelerator (MDAA) is designed to accelerate the implementation of a secure, compliant and fully capable Modern Data Architecture on AWS, allowing organizations of all sizes and sophsitication to quickly focus on driving business outcomes from their data while maintaining high assurance of security compliance.
 Specifically, organizations are enabled to rapidly solve data-driven problems using both traditional analytics, as well as using contemporary capabilities such as generative AI.

-CAEF provides rapid, secure deployment of all major elements of a Modern Data Architcture, such as Ingest, Persistence, Governance, DataOps, Consumption, Visual Analytics, Data Science, and AI/ML.
+MDAA provides rapid, secure deployment of all major elements of a Modern Data Architcture, such as Ingest, Persistence, Governance, DataOps, Consumption, Visual Analytics, Data Science, and AI/ML.
-Additionally, CAEF has been designed for compliance with AWS Solutions, NIST 800-53 Rev5 (US), HIPAA CDK Nag Rulesets, as well as ITSG-33 (Canada) security control requirements.
+Additionally, MDAA has been designed for compliance with AWS Solutions, NIST 800-53 Rev5 (US), HIPAA CDK Nag Rulesets, as well as ITSG-33 (Canada) security control requirements.
 This combination of integral compliance and broad, configuration-driven capability allows for rapid design and deployment of simple to complex data analytics environments--including Lake House and Data Mesh architectures--while minimizing security compliance risks.

 ## Target Usage